 Part of omnichannel marketing’s success is due to the mere-exposure effect — a psychological principle that addresses people’s preference for things they are familiar with.
 While some studies show that 10 to 20 exposures is most effective, the Marketing Rule of 7 claims otherwise.

-Regardless, with your marketing mapped out to create on-brand touchpoints across all channels, you’ll increase user familiarity, and thus preference, of your brand.
+Regardless, with your marketing mapped out to create on-brand touchpoints across all channels, you’ll increase customer familiarity, and thus preference, of your brand.

 Help Users Achieve Their Goals

-When you help users achieve their goals, you improve customer satisfaction while boosting task completion rates.
+When you help users achieve their goals, you improve user satisfaction while boosting task completion rates.

 When your users get what they want, so do you.